ropensci/roweb3/content/blog/2024-07-09-multilingual-documentation-in-r/index.md

 ## Why would you do this?

 Although English is the de facto international language, there are [benefits](https://ropensci.org/multilingual-publishing/) to including resources in different languages.
 By reducing language barriers we end up with a larger, stronger, more creative community with more ideas and resources.
-This English hegemony is reflected in R by the use of English in its documentation, such as manual pages, function names, and argument names (why use `mean()` instead of `Mittelwert()`?).
+The English hegemony is reflected in R by the use of English in its documentation, such as manual pages, function names, and argument names (why use `mean()` instead of `Mittelwert()`?)
+.

 Package documentation *can* be written in any language, and CRAN supports non-English documentation by using the "Language" field[^1].
 But still, the vast majority of packages are documented in English and the [small number of packages documented in other languages](https://cderv.rbind.io/2018/03/11/non-english-pkg-in-cran/), are seemingly tailored to their target audience.
 For example, the [labstatR](https://cran.r-project.org/web/packages/labstatR/index.html) package serves as a companion to the Italian book "Laboratorio Di Statistica Con R" and is partially documented in Italian (it uses English function names and arguments).
 Similarly, [chilemapas](https://cran.r-project.org/web/packages/chilemapas/chilemapas.pdf) provides simplified maps for Chile, with full Spanish documentation, including function names. rOpenSci's own [censo2017](https://docs.ropensci.org/censo2017/) by [Mauricio Vargas](/author/pachá-aka-mauricio-vargas-sepúlveda/) is also fully documented in Spanish.